vhurna/azure_task_9_create_a_vm_with_powershell/README.md

             systemctl status todoapp
         ```

-## How to complete tasks in this module
+## How To Complete Tasks in This Module

 Tasks in this module are relying on 2 PowerShell scripts: